malcolmw/FastMapSVM/README.md

 # FastMapSVM: An Algorithm for Classifying Complex Objects
-This is the official repository for the FastMapSVM algorithm associated with **"FastMapSVM: Classifying Complex Objects Using the FastMap algorithm and Support-Vector Machines"** (White et al., in review).
-The pre-print is available on arXiv: https://arxiv.org/abs/2204.05112.
-If you make use of this code, please cite White et al. (2022) where appropriate (full reference at bottom of page).
+This is the official repository for the FastMapSVM algorithm associated with **"Classifying seismograms using the FastMap algorithm and support-vector machines"** (White et al., 2023).
+If you make use of this code, please cite White et al. (2023) where appropriate (full reference at bottom of page).

 ![Perspicuous Visualization](resources/readme_figure.png)